dhis2/dhis2-releases/releases/2.43/migration-notes.md

 To recover:

 - Ensure that either there is exactly one default category option combo, or that one of the default category option combos has the UID `HllvX50cXC0`.
-- Restart DHIS2.
-The migration will run again and complete successfully.
+- Retry the DHIS2 upgrade.The migration will run again and should complete successfully.